MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 To avoid being forced into payment (the profitable situation for attackers), the most immediate and effective action you can take is to ensure your organization can restore your entire enterprise from immutable storage that has not already been infected or encrypted by a ransomware attack, which neither the attacker nor you can modify.

 Identifying the most sensitive assets and protecting them at a higher level of assurance is also critically important but is a longer and more challenging process to execute.
-We don’t want you to hold up other areas in phases 1 or 2, but we recommend you get the process started by bringing together business, IT, and security stakeholders to ask and answer questions like:
+We don’t want you to hold up other areas, but we recommend you get the process started by bringing together business, IT, and security stakeholders to ask and answer questions like:

 - What business assets would be the most damaging if compromised?
 For example, what assets would business leadership would be willing to pay an extortion demand if attackers controlled them?
 - How do these business assets translate to IT assets such as files, applications, databases, and servers?